Fintech: foreign firms in China

 Other key lawyers:

-- Advised JD.Com, along with Singapore’s Provident Capital Partners, as lead investors in the $2bn Series F investment funding round in Go-Jek, Indonesia’s first unicorn company that specialises in ride-hailing and logistics.
+- Advised JD.com, along with Singapore’s Provident Capital Partners (as joint lead investors, alongside Google, Tencent and Mitsubishi Corp) on an investment funding round in Indonesia’s Gojek, which specialises in ride-hailing services, logistics and digital payments.

 Softbank Vision Fund

-- Advised Alibaba Group Holding Limited in Alibaba’s acquisition of a 33% equity interest in Ant Financial, China’s leading financial services company.
+- Advised Alibaba Group Holding on Alibaba’s acquisition of a 33% equity interest in Ant Financial, China’s leading financial services company.

 Simpson Thacher & Bartlett LLP